alextech/constructable-style-loader/README.md

 # constructable-style-loader

-Inject CSS directly into a DOM element as a [`constructable stylesheet`](https://developers.google.com/web/updates/2019/02/constructable-stylesheets).
+Apply CSS directly to a DOM element as a [`constructable stylesheet`](https://developers.google.com/web/updates/2019/02/constructable-stylesheets).

-Creates `CSSStyleSheetObject` JavaScript object from **purged CSS source**, which can be adopted to an element using `adoptedStyleSheets` setter.
+Constructable-style-loader creates `CSSStyleSheetObject` JavaScript object, which can be adopted to an element using `adoptedStyleSheets` setter.

-CSS is purged with `purgeCSS` specifically for the file it is being loaded in, so only relevant part of the CSS library is applied.
-This is especially useful for web components, where the scope of parent document style does not reach its DOM tree while every instance of the component should not have a copy of the whole style with selectors it does not need.
+It can be optionally chained with postcss-loader when need to use output from other CSS preprocessors.

 ## Getting Started

 To begin, install `constructable-style-loader`: